chrisdavies/alite/readme.md

   // Required: the URL to send/receive from
   url: '/api/foo/bar',

+  // Required: the http method to be used in the AJAX request
   method: 'POST',

   // Optional: the object to send as JSON, or raw if the raw flag is set